-In my previous post, I discussed how personality differs from hard-wiring, and I introduced you to the Core Values Index (CVI).
+In my last post, I discussed how personality differs from hard-wiring, and I introduced you to the Core Values Index (CVI).
 Six years ago, we discovered this revolutionary human capital assessment.
 After submitting ourselves to the process, we gradually introduced the instrument to our clients in the disciplines of professional counseling and organizational consulting/executive coaching.
 Six years later, we are still saying that the CVI is the most effective assessment for understanding people and transforming relationships.
-With a 94% reliability, there’s just not another human assessment that comes close (DISC, Myers Briggs, StrengthsFinder, Personalysis, and all the rest of what was the best cap out at about 80%).
+With a 94% reliability, there’s just not another human assessment that comes close (DISC, Myers Briggs, StrengthsFinder, Personalysis and all the rest cap out at about 80%).

 A Banker’s communication style is rooted in the sharing of details.
 They share each point (representing important facts) when they talk.
-When someone with a higher Banker is talking to you, they want you to see how the facts line up to the conclusion they eventually arrive at.
+When someone with a high Banker is talking to you, they want you to see how the facts line up to the conclusion they eventually arrive at.
 Know anyone like this?
-Chances are, if you are lower in Banker and have higher scores in any of the other three core values types (Innovator, Builder, or Merchant), you likely have a hard time communicating with Bankers.
+Chances are, if you are lower in Banker and have higher scores in any of the other three core value types (Innovator, Builder, or Merchant), you likely have a hard time communicating with Bankers.
 This is because you don’t want to spend time waiting for them to get to the point.
-Do I have you laughing yet?
-Innovators can see where the Banker is likely going right from the start and find it hard to wait for the Banker to share all the facts and come to the finish-line.
+Are you chuckling to yourself yet?
+Innovators can see where the Banker is likely going right from the start, and find it hard to wait for the Banker to share all the facts and come to the finish-line.
 For Innovators, it’s an efficiency issue.
 Higher Merchants can also become impatient, but for a different reason.
 They see the highly detailed and lengthly explanations of the Banker to be slow, cramping their fun and exciting style of living and relating.
-Because Builders prefer a to-the-point manner of communication all the time, they simply don’t have time for extra details.
+Because Builders prefer a to-the-point manner of communication all the time, they simply don’t have time for extra details from Bankers.

 Jeff Mattson is the Co-Owner & Founder of Living Wholehearted, LLC where he serves as an Organization Leadership Consultant and Executive Coach